-Healthy ageing is a two-day conference held by the Royal Society and the Academy of Medical Sciences' FORUM.
+Healthy ageing was a two-day conference held by the Royal Society and the Academy of Medical Sciences' FORUM.
 The UK Government has set the Grand Challenge of achieving five extra years of healthy older age by 2035, but achieving this will be reliant on innovations in research and health and social care systems that benefit people of all ages and backgrounds.
 Speakers discussed scientific advances across ageing research, from basic mechanisms that drive ageing through to novel treatments and other interventions - considering how we define healthy ageing and prioritise the most effective research and innovations.
 The meeting addressed the implications of our ageing population for society, policy, and the health and social care systems.
-Finally, it will consider how healthier older age can be realised through research, policy and other initiatives, exploring the ethical, social and economic frameworks that will be needed to ensure sustainable and fair benefit for all.
+Finally, it considered how healthier older age can be realised through research, policy and other initiatives, exploring the ethical, social and economic frameworks that will be needed to ensure sustainable and fair benefit for all.

 Attending this event

 This open event was free to attend and was intended for participants with an interest in the life sciences sector from a variety of backgrounds including academia, industry, government, as well as regulatory and other scientific bodies.

 Contact the Industry team for more information.